 A CLEAR Guide to LGBTQ Resumes

-CLEAR has created this free resume guide as a tool to help you on your personal journey of economic empowerment!
+CLEAR has created this free guide as a tool to help LGBTQ job seekers on their personal journey of economic empowerment!

 A resume is your first impression to an employer as a job-seeker, and is a vital document you should keep updated throughout your working life.
 Here are some resume-writing basics you should know: